 Wednesday Santa Cruz Island: Bachas Beach // Baltra Island: Airport

 We will arrive on the northern coast of Santa Cruz Island, where we will visit the long and sandy Bachas Beach, one of the most important nesting beaches for sea turtles.
 Here you can also find flamingos, Black-winged stilts, sea lions, herons, marine iguanas, and — with a little bit of luck — tiny Galapagos penguins.
 In addition, this beach is one of the main nesting sites of sea turtles in the Galapagos.
 A female can lay eggs 3 or 4 times with an average of 70 eggs each, but they then spend 3 to 5 years without breeding.
-At this paradisiacal site, we will also find the remains of barges that sank long ago; these were once property of the United States Navy when they operated an airbase on Baltra Island during World War II.
+In Santa Cruz Island, we will also find the remains of barges that sank long ago; these were once property of the United States Navy when they operated an airbase on Baltra Island during World War II.
 In fact, the beach got its name because the English word “barges” was hard to pronounce for the local people – hence “Bachas” Beach.
 You will also have the opportunity to swim on this soft white sand beach or explore the fascinating underwater by snorkeling.
-Concluding this amazing experience in the Galapagos Islands, you will be transferred to the Baltra Island airport for your return flight to the Ecuadorian mainland.
+After Santa Cruz Island and concluding this amazing experience in the Galapagos Islands, you will be transferred to the Baltra Island airport for your return flight to the Ecuadorian mainland.
 Enjoy your last look back at the “enchanted islands,” a unique paradise with inspiring natural wonders.